emanoelim/semeando-devs/aula-13/README.md

 ...
 ```

-No urls.py que já existe no package "livaria", será necessário incluir as urls do app livros:
+No urls.py que já existe no package "livraria" será necessário incluir as urls do app livros:

 ```python
 from django.contrib import admin